Albert Einstein is attributed to having called compound interest “the eighth wonder of the world.”

 - a time period

-In the case of an investment, the principal amount earns interest that is paid out on a recurring basis (daily, monthly, annually, etc.), and added back to the principal amount.
+In the case of an investment, the principal balance earns interest that is paid out on a recurring basis (daily, monthly, annually, etc.), and added back to the principal balance.

 Then, during the next cycle, you earn interest on both the principal investment AND the interest paid, compounding your returns.

 The power of compounding is the frequency at which you earn interest, and the amount of time you allow the investment to grow.
 This can lead to exponential returns, earning more money each year, even if you don’t put any more money into the investment.